-About 23 miles north of Carrizozo, New Mexico is the ghost town of Ancho, a former railroad and ranching community.
-The settlement was established at the turn of the 20th century when families began to settle the fertile valley, followed by a number of homesteaders who became the area’s first sheep and cattle ranchers.
+About 23 miles north of Carrizozo, New Mexico, is the ghost town of Ancho, a former railroad and ranching community.
+The settlement was established at the turn of the 20th century when families settled the fertile valley, followed by several homesteaders who became the area’s first sheep and cattle ranchers.
 Miners also roamed the area of gypsum hills in search of precious metals.

 In 1906, after the devastating earthquake and fire in San Francisco, Ancho was busy shipping plaster and brick to the ravaged city.

-In 1917, the brick plant was sold to the Arizona based Phelps Dodge Corporation, which built a new 16-kiln plant at a cost of $150,000.
+In 1917, the brick plant was sold to the Arizona-based Phelps Dodge Corporation, which built a new 16-kiln plant for $150,000.
 However, this move proved to be unprofitable, as the plant went bankrupt in 1921.
-Though this was a devastating blow to the small community and several people moved out, the town survived, supported primarily by the railroad and ranching industries.
+Though this was a devastating blow to the small community, and several people moved out, the town survived, supported primarily by the railroad and ranching industries.

-During the Depression years, Ancho’s population increased as a number of destitute families moved in trying to make a living mining for gold in the nearby Jicarilla Mountains.
+During the Depression years, Ancho’s population increased as several destitute families moved to make a living mining for gold in the nearby Jicarilla Mountains.
 However, once the economy improved, people moved out once again.